 - LDAP server and port

-- Enter the address of the LDAP server (name or IP address) here.
-If a different port than the default LDAP port 389 is used, the port parameter has to be adjusted accordingly.
+Enter the address of the LDAP server (hostname or IP address) here.
+If a port other than the default LDAP port 389 is used, the port parameter has to be adjusted accordingly.

-- Depending on the environment and configuration of the LDAP server, LDAP queries can be performed either as an anonymous user or only with proper user name and password.
-If the server access requires a user name and password, the option Bind credentials has to be activated and the credentials have to be entered into the following input fields.
-Otherwise the default option Anonymous Bind can be used.
+Depending on the environment and configuration of the LDAP server, LDAP queries can be performed either as an anonymous user or with valid usernames and passwords only.
+If the server access requires a username and password, the option Use bind credentials has to be selected and the credentials have to be entered in the input fields below.
+Otherwise the default option Anonymous bind can be used.

 - Bind DN

-- The Bind DN is the user name needed for a login at the server in order to process LDAP operations.
-However, the required format vastly depends on the LDAP server and its configuration.
+The bind DN is the username used to log in at the server in order to perform LDAP operations.
+However, the required format heavily depends on the LDAP server and its configuration.
 Possible formats include

-- In connection with the Bind DN the respective password has to be entered.
+In addition to the bind DN the corresponding password has to be entered.

-You can use the Test button to verify, whether server access is working with the supplied set of parameters.
+You can use the Test button to verify, whether server access is working with the supplied parameters.

-Veyon can establish an encrypted connection with the LDAP server.
-For this purpose, settings are available in the section :guilabel:`Connection security.
+Veyon can establish encrypted connections to the LDAP server.
+For this purpose, settings are available in the section Connection security.